 Bordering Provence, the Languedoc Roussillon is just as charming and beautiful but is less tourist-ridden and more affordable.
 It benefits from a Mediterranean climate, a spectacular coast, and surprising history.
 When you visit don’t miss the famous mountain fortresses popularly known as Cathar Castles.
 The region possesses a number of World Heritage sites, including Carcassonne (castle pictured below), the Canal du Midi, and the Pont du Gard.

 It is a region rich not only in history but in food and wine.
-This excellent guide (November 2010) gives a great overview of the highlights of the region, particularly as France’s largest wine-producing area.

 Not surprisingly, the region is popular with Australians buying property in France so you have a wide range of accommodation available.